Chitedze Research Station Conservation Agriculture Long-term Trial

 row intercropping: maize only

-crop residue management exposure: residues removed
+crop residue management process: residues removed

 planting process: ridge and furrow